Combating the Memory Walls: Optimization Pathways for Long-Context Agentic LLM Inference: Introduction

-\Cref{fig:mem_utilization} also identifies two major limiting factors on the memory side.
-The large number of KV values and weights that must be read, together with the portion of KV values written back, impose very substantial memory bandwidth demands.
-In addition, as context length increases, the KV-cache requirement grows linearly, quickly increasing memory usage and often surpassing the size of the model weights, making HBM capacity a primary limiting factor.
-For example, in LLaMA-3.3-70B, at a 128k context~\cite{llama3}, the FP16 KV cache for a single batch is approximately 39 GB, which limits how many batches can be kept on the chip~\cite{AI_and_Mem_Wall}.
-Building on this observation, we suggest that the two main challenges on the off-chip memory side, namely, (i) the limited memory bandwidth and (ii) the restricted memory capacity.
+Agentic LLM inference also consumes significant HBM resources. \Cref{fig:mem_utilization} identifies two major limiting factors on the memory side.
+First, the large number of KV values and weights that must be read, together with the portion of KV values written back, impose substantial memory bandwidth demands.
+Second, as context length increases, the KV-cache requirement grows linearly, quickly increasing memory usage and often surpassing the size of the model weights, making HBM capacity a primary limiting factor.
+For example, in \llamaIIIBig, at a 128k context~\cite{llama3}, the FP16 KV cache for a single batch is approximately 39 GB, which limits how many batches can be kept on the chip~\cite{AI_and_Mem_Wall}.
+Building on this observation, we suggest that there are two main challenges on the off-chip memory side, namely, (i) the limited memory bandwidth and (ii) the restricted memory capacity.
 We collectively term these \emph{memory walls}.
 Together, they prevent devices from reaching peak performance at inference time, consistent with observations in prior work~\cite{AI_and_Mem_Wall, Efficient_LLM_Inference, LLMCompass}.